 ERCOT’s understanding is that there are two ORDC/ASDC issues being discussed: 1) that the current ORDC shape is not accurate due to the impacts of “conservative operations” and should be changed for RTC, and 2) that the shape of the ASDCs under the ORDC need to be changed.

 Issue #1- Regarding the shape of the existing ORDC: ERCOT is currently analyzing and preparing the ORDC biennial study to file with the PUC by November 1.
 That analysis may identify areas for potential change; however, to date, ERCOT has not observed any operational or market concerns with the ORDC (current observations shared by ERCOT at June 14, 2024 RTCBTF meeting).
-During discussion at the RTCBTF, Vistra (through Texas Competitive Power Advocates (TCPA) comments) raised concerns that the ORDC is not accurate but has not made a specific proposal for consideration.
+During discussion at the RTCBTF, Vistra (through Texas Competitive Power Advocates (TCPA) comments) raised concerns that the ORDC-based ASDC shape will not align market outcomes with operational preferences (particularly ERCOT’s committed capacity margin targets), but has not made a specific proposal for consideration pending availability of the RTC Simulator results to better contextualize those concerns.

 Issue #2- Regarding the shape of the ASDCs: Stakeholders on both sides of the issue (including the IMM) have raised concerns that the ASDCs may not reflect the value of each AS product in today’s environment.